-Almost from back when Noah was engaged in his ship-building enterprises men have worn shirt-like garments.
+Almost from back when Noah engaged himself in ship-building enterprises men have worn shirt-like garments.

-Yes, the cut and construction have changed over the centuries but the basic shape remains unchanged: a front opening tunic, with long or short sleeves and a collar of some sort.
+Yes, the cut and construction have changed over the centuries but the basic shape remains unchanged.
+That of a front opening tunic, with long or short sleeves and a collar of some sort.

 Worn next to the skin and washable the shirt helped to prevent soiling of outer layers from close contact with the body.
 It also formed a protective barrier between the skin and rougher, heavier outer garments by extending beyond it at the neck and wrists.
 Areas where chafing was most likely to occur.